 There are certain hazards of working with large vehicle tyres.
 The principal difference between accidents involving single-piece rim wheels and those involving multi-piece rim wheels is the effect of the sudden release of the pressurised air contained in the rim wheel.

 Single-piece rim wheel accidents occur when the pressurised air contained in the tyre is suddenly released, either by the bead breaking or by the bead slipping over the rim flange.
 In a multi-piece rim wheel accident, the wheel components separate and are released from the rim wheel with violent force.
 The severity of the hazard is related not only to the air pressure but also to the air volume.

 The amended safety standard for servicing single-piece and multi-piece rim wheels has four major requirements:

-- the use of industry-accepted procedures that minimize the potential for employee injury;
+- The use of industry-accepted procedures that minimise the potential for employee injury

-There has been a more than 70-percent reduction in multi-piece rim wheel servicing injuries since the original standard was issued in 1980 – based on a review of the record of multi-piece rim wheel accidents investigated by OSHA.
+There has been more than a 70% reduction in multi-piece rim wheel servicing injuries since the original standard was issued in 1980 – based on a review of the record of multi-piece rim wheel accidents investigated by OSHA.
 Similar results have been experienced with the regulation of single-piece rim wheel servicing where workers also face a significant risk of serious injury or death.